dylannirvana/bookingPresskit/README.md

 https://understrap.com/
 Install theme
-npm install || or do it through wp-admin change proxy in gulpconfig to localhost:8888/nameOfRepo
+npm install || or do it through wp-admin change proxy in gulpconfig to localhost:8888/nameOfRepo.
+Consult the README in the understrap theme folder for more details.
+Read comments in the gulpfile.js for the list of commands.

 Until the Yeoman generator is rewritten, populate file changes manually from previous installations.